Martha Stewart's go-to plane snack is a stinky surprise

 Martha Stewart ... she’s just like us.
 No, really!

-First, we learn that the DIY media mogul is actually capable of making mistakes in the kitchen.
-And now we've learned that she hates airplane food, too!
+Just this week, we learned that the DIY media mogul is actually capable of making mistakes in the kitchen.
+And now we know that she hates airplane food, too!

 On Wednesday, The New York Times featured Stewart in their “Carry-on” travel column and she dished on what she packs for her constant travels.
 She also admitted that she almost never eats meals prepared on airplanes.